Skip to contents

 Details

 For each requested pillar, the function picks the published maturity closest to the request (within a 0.05-year tolerance) and uses that.
-The published BoE grid steps in 0.5-year increments, so pillars at integer or half-integer years align exactly.
+The standard grid steps in 0.5-year increments and the short-end grid (segment = "short") in monthly increments, so pillars at integer, half-integer, or whole-month maturities align exactly.

 See also